 GeneCards Summary for GNG7 Gene

 GNG7 (G Protein Subunit Gamma 7) is a Protein Coding gene.
-Among its related pathways are Presynaptic function of Kainate receptors and Translation Translation regulation by Alpha-1 adrenergic receptors.
-Gene Ontology (GO) annotations related to this gene include signal transducer activity.
+Among its related pathways are Presynaptic function of Kainate receptors and G-protein signaling G-Protein alpha-i signaling cascades.
+Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity.
 An important paralog of this gene is GNG12.

 UniProtKB/Swiss-Prot for GNG7 Gene

 Guanine nucleotide-binding proteins (G proteins) are involved as a modulator or transducer in various transmembrane signaling systems.
 The beta and gamma chains are required for the GTPase activity, for replacement of GDP by GTP, and for G protein-effector interaction.
 Plays a role in the regulation of adenylyl cyclase signaling in certain regions of the brain.
 Plays a role in the formation or stabilzation of a G protein heterotrimer (G(olf) subunit alpha-beta-gamma-7) that is required for adenylyl cyclase activity in the striatum (By similarity).

 Heterotrimeric G proteins are membrane bound GTPases that are linked to 7-TM receptors.
 Each G protein contains an alpha-, beta- and gamma-subunit and is bound to GDP in the 'off' state.
 Ligand binding causes a receptor conformational change, detaching the G protein and switching it 'on'.